Saturday, August 20, 2011

 I decided to make a size 6 thinking i'd be able to stretch the jacket out for a few winters.
 However, I found that the sleeves were a little too tight and, unfortunately, Miss G cant wear a jumper underneath it.
 So its destined to be a dress jacket.

-Finally, Ive made a couple of margaret bags (online free pattern from oh fransson is unfortunately no longe available, however, I have printed it out) for my mum in law and a friend who recently celebrated her birthday.
+Finally, Ive made a couple of margaret bags for my mum in law and a friend who recently celebrated her birthday.

 Michael Miller owl fabric.